trstlabs/intento/docs/docs/reference/intent-engine/authentication.md

 ## Conclusion

-Message authentication is handled carefully within the Intent module to ensure security and correctness.
+Message authentication is handled carefully within the Intent engine to ensure security and correctness.
 While local and `MsgExec` messages require explicit validation, ICA messages rely on IBC’s inherent authentication mechanisms and user-controlled configurations.
 Restricting Trustless Execution Agent messages to `MsgExec` adds an additional layer of security, while Self-hosted ICAs are trusted based on owner control.
 This approach balances security with efficiency, adhering to the principles of our module’s design.